Kentucky April 20, 2016

 16 Unforgettable Things Everyone Must Do During Kentucky Derby Week

 nd Kentucky Derby Festival in Louisville is rapidly approaching.
 The festival has become our state’s biggest tradition, and a lot of preparation is done to accommodate the varied masses who attend.
-From April 23rd till May 7th, Louisville becomes a haven for celebrities, millionaires, heirs, heiresses, partiers, musicians and horse enthusiasts from around the globe.
+From April 23 rd till May 7 th, Louisville becomes a haven for celebrities, millionaires, heirs, heiresses, partiers, musicians and horse enthusiasts from around the globe.
 Political and religious differences are all set aside in the name of Thoroughbred racing, gambling and bourbon, for what I like to affectionately call, the Hillbilly Mardi Gras.

 A big part of the Kentucky Derby Festival in Louisville is combining mini fests that last a few days in the same general area, and making them accessible via a 2016 Pegasus Pin.
 The exception is in the case of black tie events, where dinner is included in ticket pricing.